Adelanto ICE detention facilities

-Adelanto Detention Facility is a privately operated immigration detention center in Adelanto, San Bernardino County, California.
-Owned and operated by the GEO Group, it consists of two separate facilities: East, which was an existing prison purchased in June 2010 from the City of Adelanto with a capacity of about 600 inmates, and the newly built West expansion completed in August 2012 with another 700 beds.
-After an additional expansion in 2015, the facility's capacity houses up to 1,940 immigrant detainees of all classification levels, with an average stay of 30 days.
+The Adelanto ICE detention facilities are a privately operated immigration detention center in Adelanto, San Bernardino County, California.
+Owned and operated by the GEO Group, they comprise a cluster of three adjacent facilities.
+Adelanto East was an existing prison that was purchased in June 2010 from the City of Adelanto, with a capacity of about 600 inmates; the newly built Adelanto West facilit was completed in August 2012, with another 700 beds.
+After an additional expansion in 2015, the facility can accommodate up to 1,940 immigrant detainees of all classification levels, with an average stay of 30 days.

 History

 From 1991 Adelanto was a state prison for adult male inmates.
 The GEO Group purchased the facility in 2010 and in May 2011, contracted with the U.S. Immigration and Customs Enforcement (ICE) to house federal immigration detainees.
 Based on the agreement, the center must comply with ICE’s 2011 Performance-Based National Detention Standards, which establish requirements for environmental health and safety, detainee care, activities, and grievance system.
 The GEO Group also receives a fee of up to about $112 per day per detainee from U.S. Immigration and Customs Enforcement, with the city of Adelanto serving as a go-between.
 This used a complicated subcontracting model so ICE and Adelanto didn't need to award the contract for the center’s operations using competitive bidding as required under Federal regulations.

 In 2016, the city of Adelanto extended the company’s contract until 2021.